babasaraki/iandow.github.io/_posts/2017-04-18-Jupyter_Customer360.md

 ## What is K-Means?

 [k-means](https://en.wikipedia.org/wiki/Cluster_analysis) clustering aims to group a set of objects in such a way that objects in the same group (or cluster) are more similar to each other than to those in other groups (clusters).
 It operates on a table of values where every cell is a number.
 K-Means only supports numeric columns.
 In Spark those tables are usually expressed as a dataframe.

-A table with two columns could be easily visualized on a graph where the x-axis is the first column and the y-axis is the second column.
+A dataframe with two columns can be easily visualized on a graph where the x-axis is the first column and the y-axis is the second column.
 For example, here's a 2 dimensional graph for a table with two columns.

 ![2-D Scatter Plot](http://iandow.github.io/img/scatter-2d.png)